joelostblom/paper-rcourse/paper.md

 ---
-title: "A graduate student-led hands-on quantitative methods course in R: Experiences on initiating, developing, and teaching"
+title: "A graduate student-led participatory live-coding quantitative methods course in R: Experiences on initiating, developing, and teaching"
 tags:
 - R
 - ecology